 3 – Good Food & Quirky Restaurants

-There are restaurants here on every corner and a real range of restaurants too.
+If eating good food is on your Morocco itinerary, you’ll be pleased to know there are restaurants on every corner and a real range of restaurants too.
 Some very authentic, some more modern.
 Some cheap, some more glamorous.
 Some quirky and some very dated.

 4 – Good Shopping & Easy to Navigate Medina